Benefits of Buying Vintage

 However, also know that some things aren't fixable.
 In this case, you might want to completely rework the item into something new or copy the pattern to build a sister piece if the cut is special.
 Keep an open mind about the possibilities!

-Understand pricing.
-A vintage item will be priced according to the label, fabric, quality, rarity, condition, desirability, what the vendor originally paid and where or how they acquired it in the first place.
+A vintage item will be priced according to the label prominence (is it a well known designer, a lesser known designer, a local maker, a sought after defunct label?), fabric (synthetic or natural), quality (how well made it is), rarity (can it be found easily?), condition (does it need work?), desirability (is it classic or trendy?), what the vendor originally paid and where or how they acquired it in the first place.
 Vintage sellers travel all over sourcing the items in their shop and are predominantly small business owners not making much profit.
 Know that curated vintage sourced for a vintage store is not going to be priced the same as a stray piece of vintage that was donated to a thrift shop.
 Haggling and bargaining is common but please be courteous to the shop owner and only make fair offers.

 Try to become familiar with brands and fabrics so that you can make good choices and also understand why something might be priced higher.
 Assess quality by examining closures (eg, metal or plastic zipper?), lining (or lack thereof), condition (does it need work?) and construction (is it well made and built to last?).

 We hope these tips help you on your vintage shopping adventures!
-Watch out for our next post all about identifying and dating vintage, as well as assessing clothing labels 🏷️
+Our next post (linked below) is all about identifying and dating vintage, as well as assessing clothing labels 🏷️